What should I do if my employer gives me a light duty job offer?

 Workers Compensation - June 9, 2017

-If you try the job and you find your able to do it, then that’s fine.
+If you try the job and you find you’re able to do it, then that’s fine.
 If the job pays less than what your pre-injury line of work would pay, you can be compensated for the difference in pay.

 If you find that you’re unable to do the job, you can always go back to your doctor and see if he’ll tighten up the restrictions.

-If you find that the job is outside your restrictions, we would advise you to remind the employer that you’ve been released to specific restrictions, so that they tailor it to your specific restrictions.
+If you find that the job is outside your restrictions, we would advise you to remind the employer that you’ve been released to specific restrictions so that they tailor it to your specific restrictions.

 What to do if you’re put on light duty but no jobs are available

 Being placed on light duty does not necessarily mean your employer will have light duty jobs available, or that any available light duty jobs will have comparable hours to your previous hours and wages.